-lowa WORKS in Creston will continually do their utmost to meet the needs of the employers and provide exceptional customer service to business and industry.
-We will work hard to understand employer needs throughout the 8-county area and will provide employers with qualified job applicants and workshops and professional development that help improve incumbent worker skill sets.
-The AJC will also help employers market job vacancies far and wide and will provide hands-on technical assistance with setting up Registered Apprenticeship programs.
+Iowa WORKS in Ottumwa and Marshalltown will continually do their utmost to meet the needs of the employers and provide exceptional customer service to business and industry.
+We will work hard to understand employer needs throughout the 14-county area and will provide employers with qualified job applicants and workshops and professional development that help improve incumbent worker skill sets.
+The AJCs will also help employers market job vacancies far and wide and will provide hands-on technical assistance with setting up Registered Apprenticeship programs.
 Other services offered to employers will include organizing job fairs, reverse job fairs, virtual job fairs and hiring sessions that allow employers to meet candidates for job openings.